 A player that wins a risk-free bet usually only gets to walk away with the actual winnings of the wager – not the bonus amount itself.
 As an example, a player that wagered $100 on a $100 risk-free bet would only receive the amount of the winning wager, not the initial $100.

 It’s also not uncommon to see sites divide the bonus credit into smaller increments after a player loses a risk-free bet.
 When the bonus is triggered after a loss, a $100 bonus credit may be divided into ten $10 bets for example.

 Who is eligible for TN sports betting bonuses?

-Those of legal gambling age who expect to, at least at some point, be inside of Tennessee, can take advantage of promo codes and bonus offers:
+Those of legal gambling age who are inside of Tennessee can take advantage of promo codes and bonus offers: